acend/quarkus-techlab/content/en/docs/07.0/72_kafka.md

 ### {{% param sectionnumber %}}.2: Local Development

-For local development we will create a small docker-compose file `solution/reactive-messaging/docker/docker-compose.yml` to start a Kafka cluster:
+For local development we will use a small docker-compose file `solution/kafka/docker/docker-compose.yml` to start a Kafka cluster:

 ```yaml